psilord/HopeThisDoesntFail/README.md

    unlockables can only be unlocked in Arcade Mode.
 These have to be visually marked so the player knows they are only unlockable in arcade mode.
  - No need for continue system since they can have all the practice they want.
+ - Game screen is effective 240x320 (vertical orientation) with 16x16 tiles.
+ - If we need enemies that appear to be made with with larger tiles we'll compose them out of the smaller ones.

 One property I like is the big level sort of becomes an endurance test.
 Like, we can record pausings (and amount of time that was spent in pause)